KiritaniAyaka/AutoHJKL/READEME.EN.md

 It's a script binding HJKL keys to arrow keys at first and it's scripted via AutoHotkey.
 So I named it AutoHJKL.

+# How to run

+You have two ways to run this script: Use release version if you don't know what is AutoHotkey; Or run script via AutoHotkey environment if you are AutoHotkey developer.

+## Use release version

+You can download release binary file on GitHub if you can see the GitHub Release page. (.exe)

+## Run script via environment

+Firstly, you need a [AutoHotkey](https://www.autohotkey.com/) to run this script.
+You can only use [AutoHotkey1.1](https://www.autohotkey.com/download/ahk-install.exe) because of the sytax used. (**Don't use AutoHotkey v2 cause it's still in Beta.
+And do not use deprecated 1.0 version too**)

+Right click AutoHJKL.ahk file and choose `Run Script` after install AutoHotkey environment.

 # Basic Usage

 Use <kbd>CapsLock</kbd> plus the following keys to trigger features.